 - Increased levels of social connections: The project will promote social interactions, fostering a sense of belonging and connectedness within the community.

-A new programme of artist led workshops will help bring different communities together to create collaborative interventions and installations that can be displayed within the gardens and museum.
-Local artist Julia Ellen Lancaster has previously worked with some of the community groups already attending the gardens, and has been approached to run a 12 month residency program.
+A programme of artist led workshops will help bring different communities together to create collaborative interventions and installations that can be displayed within the gardens and museum.
+Local artist Julia Ellen Lancaster has previously worked with some of our groups in the gardens.

-I’m so thrilled and looking forward to being ‘Artist in Residence’ at Powell Cotton Museum and Gardens over the next year.
-It’s a real opportunity to respond to the incredible inspiration that Museums can offer.
+I’m so thrilled to be an ‘Artist in Residence’ at Quex Gardens.
+It’s a real opportunity to respond to the incredible inspiration that museums can offer.
 Working with our hands, making and creating is such a natural and human thing to do, something that many of us can be detached from in an age of technology.